mendix/docs/content/refguide/migration-dom-issues.md

 ---
-title: "Troubleshoot DOM Changes when Migrating to Mendix 8"
+title: "Troubleshooting DOM Changes when Migrating to Mendix 8"
 parent: "moving-from-7-to-8"
 menu_order: 10
 description: "This document explains the updated DOM structure for Mendix 8, and what that means for app projects' CSS."